-“I have faith in the power of writing, of poetry, of literature, to do work in the world,” Spires says in the Cornell Research article.
+“I have faith in the power of writing, of poetry, of literature, to do work in the world,” says Derrick R. Spires, Literatures in English.
 “The fact that the movie Black Panther exists, for example, and my little nephew calls himself Black Panther and is proud of his blackness: that’s what literature, that’s what the arts, do for us.”